Taro Kono: Minister for Digital Transformation

 Kono Taro inspecting immigration services at Haneda Airport.

 The assassination of Abe revealed ties between the LDP and the Unification Church, a South Korean new religious movement.
 The suspect in the killing, Tetsuya Yamagami, said he was motivated by a grudge against the Church and Abe's friendly relationship with it.
 In the wake of the assassination, and in an attempt to regain trust from the public, Kishida reshuffled his second cabinet for the first time in August 2022.
 On 10 August 2022, Kono was appointed as the Minister for Digital Transformation (also known as the Minister of Digital Affairs).
 He was also concurrently appointed as the Minister of State for Digital Reform, Minister of State for Consumer Affairs and Food Safety and Minister of State for the National Civil Service System.
 As an MP, Kono supported a law to provide relief to victims of the Unification Church, based in South Korea.

+In October 2022, researchers from Osaka University unveiled a robotic avatar of Kono after being in development for two years.
+He joked that he could “send my avatar to various places and talk without having to go there myself.”

 Kono with Estonian Prime Minister Kaja Kallas.

 Shortly after his appointment, Kono attempted to revive the My Number identification card system, established in 2016.
 Reportedly, the Kishida government aimed to have almost all residents obtain the card by March 2023; Kono said that health insurance cards would be phased out in 2024, and instead be merged with the My Number cards.
 The program had to be temporarily paused in May 2023 due to 13 confirmed cases of another person's information being displayed when the card was used.
 Mistakes attributed to human error that were made before Kono's tenure caused some 7,000 My Number accounts have been wrongly linked to other people's data.
 In June 2023, a review of My Number data revealed that around 130,000 cards have been linked to the bank accounts of other people.
 Kono defended the system, and said he himself used a My Number card for his health insurance, but public trust in the project weakened.
 In July 2023, Kishida announced that the Personal Information Protection Commission (PIPC) would conduct investigation into the Digital Agency, prompting Kono to apologize to the Diet.
 A report published found that 20% of local governments followed the wrong procedures when linking My Number with disability records.
 In response, Kono voluntarily returned three months worth of his cabinet salary to the government in August 2023.
 By then, there were 940 cases involving errors in which bank accounts were linked to the wrong ID cards.
 The PIPC later stated that “systematic safety management measures needed to be improved”, and ordered Kono to report back on measures taken to improve the system by October 2023.
 The Diplomat reported in October that just 29% of people who have used the country's digital government services were satisfied with them.
-In September 2023, Kishida reshuffled his second cabinet again, retaining Kono in his role as Digital Minister.